aspose-words/Aspose.Words-API-References/english/java/com.aspose.words.net.System.Data/invalidconstraintexception/_index.md

 ---
 title: InvalidConstraintException
+linktitle: InvalidConstraintException
 second_title: Aspose.Words for Java API Reference
-description: Represents the exception that is thrown when incorrectly trying to create or access a relation.
+description: Represents the exception that is thrown when incorrectly trying to create or access a relation in Java.
 type: docs
 weight: 30
 url: /java/com.aspose.words.net.system.data/invalidconstraintexception/